Walkman87/salabed/content/project/hearttalk/index.md

 ---

-HeartTalk is a project that aims to automate report generation for cardiac MRI scans using natural language processing and rule based reporting.
-The output is based on the results of the segmentation of the cardiac MRI scans ([SHAIPS](https://yourdomain.com/shaips)) to generate a draft report that can be reviewed and edited by the reporting radiologist.
+HeartTalk is a project designed to automate report generation for cardiac MRI using natural language processing (NLP) and rule-based reporting.
+The system generates structured draft reports from the results of cardiac MRI segmentation produced by [SHAIPS](/project/shaips), which can then be reviewed and edited by the reporting radiologist.

-I have been working on this project since 2023 and it is currently in beta testing phase for clinical use at Sheffield Teaching Hospitals.
+I have been developing this project since 2023, and it is currently in beta testing for clinical deployment at Sheffield Teaching Hospitals.